Aleman-Z/CorticoHippocampal/README.md

 -Periodogramming
 ------------------
-Plots all conditions after ripple removal in same plot.
+Plots periodograms for all conditions in same plot for both original signals and those after ripple removal.

 -CPSD_plots
 ------------------